 The Master of Science in Bioinformatics is offered through a joint effort by the UMKC School of Medicine, School of Biological Sciences and School of Computing and Engineering.

 The Master of Science in Bioinformatics program offers three emphasis areas so students receive a tailored degree.
 Four core courses are required for each area (12 credit hours), which lay a foundation for specialized courses and electives.
-There is also the option to complete the Master of Science in Bioinformatics without an emphasis area, which would give an interdisciplinary curriculum to meet their goals.
+There is also the option to complete the Master of Science in Bioinformatics without an emphasis area, which provides an interdisciplinary curriculum to meet a student’s specific program goals.

 - The M.S.
 Bioinformatics (without an emphasis area) gives students flexibility to complete a bioinformatics curriculum that best meets their academic and career goals.